PooranD/Midterm-Project/README.md

 ## ESP32 as a WiFi Intrusion Detection System

+## Purpose
-## The purpose of this project is to utilize ESP32 as a WiFi Intrusion Detection System.
+The purpose of this project is to utilize ESP32 as a WiFi Intrusion Detection System.
 It will detect and log the unkown mac address of machines connecting to an assigned Wifi.

+## Equipment
-## An ESP32 and a computer is required to perform this project.
+An ESP32 and a computer is required to perform this project.

+## What does the project do?
-## This project uses an ESP32 as a device to detect machines trying to connnect to a Wifi it is assigned to.
+This project uses an ESP32 as a device to detect machines trying to connnect to a Wifi it is assigned to.

 ## Why do you find it interesting?
 We found this project interesting because it is an easy way to create an IDS for personal home network usage.